About Radiation Therapy to Your Lymph Nodes

 • Choose drinks such as Gatorade®, juices, and nectars.
 It’s best to dilute them (add a little bit of water) first so they’re not too strong.
 Non-fat soup broth and Pedialyte® are also good choices.

-• Limit drinks with caffeine (such as coffee, tea, and colas), because they can make you more dehydrated.
+• Limit drinks with caffeine, such as coffee, tea, and colas.
+Caffeine can make you more dehydrated.

 • Eat bananas and potatoes without the skin.
 They help replace important salts you may lose when you have diarrhea.

-• Avoid any food or drink that makes your symptoms worse.
+• Avoid any foods or drinks that makes your symptoms worse.

-• Take medication for diarrhea, such as loperamide (Imodium®).
+• Take medicine for diarrhea, such as loperamide (Imodium®).
 You can buy it a pharmacy without a prescription.
-Your doctor may prescribe other medications.
+Your doctor may prescribe other medicines.

 Cough or shortness of breath

-• Don’t smoke.
+• Do not smoke.
 Smoking irritates the lining of your airway and causes more coughing.
-If you’d like help to stop smoking, your nurse can refer you to our Tobacco Treatment Program.
+If you want help to stop smoking, your nurse can refer you to our Tobacco Treatment Program.
 You can also reach the program by calling 212-610-0507.

 • Use 1 or 2 pillows to prop up your upper body while you sleep.